Reputation structure in indirect reciprocity under noisy and private assessment: Formulation of macroscopic dynamics of reputation

 or, in an equivalent shorthand notation;

-Here, ${\cal B}(n,p)$ represents a binomial distribution with success probability $p$ and trial number $n$.
-The first term on the right side of Eq.~(\ref{NiD'_when_C}) is the number of individuals who give good reputations to donor $i_D$ at the next time step among $N_{i_R}$ observers who have good reputations to recipient $i_R$ at the present time step.
-There, $a^{\rm GC}_A$ indicates the probability that an observer who has a good (G) reputation to the recipient gives a good reputation to the donor who cooperates (C) with that recipient under social norm $A$.
+\end{linenomath} Here, ${\cal B}(n,p)$ represents a binomial distribution with success probability $p$ and trial number $n$.
+The first term on the right side of Eq.~(\ref{NiD'_when_C}) is the number of individuals who assign good reputations to donor $i_D$ at the next time step among $N_{i_R}$ observers who assign good reputations to recipient $i_R$ at the present time step.
+There, $a^{\rm GC}_A$ indicates the probability that an observer who assigns a good (G) reputation to the recipient at the present time step assigns a good reputation at the next time step to the donor who cooperates (C) with that recipient under social norm $A$.
 The values of $a^{\rm GC}_A$ can be calculated for each social norm $A$, and they are shown in Table~\ref{T02}.
-The second term in the right side of Eq.~(\ref{NiD'_when_C}) is the number of individuals who give good reputations to donor $i_D$ at the next time step among $N-N_{i_R}$ observers who have bad reputations to the recipient at the present time step.
-There, $a^{\rm BC}_A$ indicates the probability that an observer who has a bad (B) reputation to the recipient gives a good reputation to the donor who cooperates (C) with that recipient under social norm $A$ (see Table~\ref{T02}).
-For the calculation of $a^{\rm GC}_A$ and $a^{\rm BC}_A$, compare Tables~\ref{T01} with \ref{T02}; G-pivots in Table~\ref{T01} become $1-e_{2}$ in Table~\ref{T02}, corresponding to the fact that the assignment of a good reputation to the donor is successful without an error of assessment with probability $1-e_{2}$, and B-pivots in Table~\ref{T01} become $e_{2}$ in Table~\ref{T02}, corresponding to the fact that a good reputation is erroneously assigned to the donor with probability $e_{2}$.
+The second term in the right side of Eq.~(\ref{NiD'_when_C}) is the number of individuals who assign good reputations to donor $i_D$ at the next time step among $N-N_{i_R}$ observers who assign bad reputations to the recipient at the present time step.
+There, $a^{\rm BC}_A$ indicates the probability that an observer who assigns a bad (B) reputation to the recipient at the present time step assigns a good reputation at the next time step to the donor who cooperates (C) with that recipient under social norm $A$ (see Table~\ref{T02}).
+For the calculation of $a^{\rm GC}_A$ and $a^{\rm BC}_A$, compare Tables~\ref{T01} with \ref{T02}; G-pivots in Table~\ref{T01} become $1-e_{2}$ in Table~\ref{T02}, corresponding to the fact that the assignment of a good reputation to the donor is successful without an error in assessment with probability $1-e_{2}$, and B-pivots in Table~\ref{T01} become $e_{2}$ in Table~\ref{T02}, corresponding to the fact that a good reputation is erroneously assigned to the donor with probability $e_{2}$.